sablowes/MulticomponentBioChange/README.md

 **conceptual\_figure\_dat.Rdata**: simulated data to reproduce Figure 2.

+**rarefied_medians_count.Rdata**: data for *Temporal changes: natural environmental variation*; this was prepared with code available here: https://github.com/sChange-workshop/BioGeo-BioDiv-Change.

-**long\_table.csv**: data for *Temporal comparisons: experimental or natural perturbations*.
-This data was prepared for analysis by Alban Sagouis, using code available in subdirecotry temporal_change_data_preparation: <https://github.com/sablowes/MulticomponentBioChange/temporal_change_data_preparation>
+**long\_table.csv**: data for *Temporal changes: experimental or natural perturbations*.
+This data was prepared for analysis by Alban Sagouis using code available in folder temporal_change_data_preparation: <https://github.com/sablowes/MulticomponentBioChange/temporal_change_data_preparation>

 **PREDICTS\_alpha.Rdata**: data for *Spatial comparison: anthropogenic perturbations*; this is the output of 01\_PREDICTS\_data\_wrangle.R